20tab/UnrealEnginePython/docs/Landscape_API.md

 landscape.set_actor_scale(1,1,1)
 ```

-You should have noted that instead specifying the quads per component we are using the 'section' concept.
+You should have noted that instead of specifying the quads per component we are using the 'section' concept.

 The truth is that UE4 allows another level of subdivision for giving better control over optimizations (LOD, mipmapping...).
 More details here: